prezi/assignment-create-juanrodriguez/README.md

 ```
 Now we can show the project in the browser.

-If I would have had more time:
+### If I would have had more time:
 * Study more about angular2 best practices and implement them in the project.
 * Fix the cache of the images, once the request is made, it doesn't matter that you change the detail of the slide, it continues showing the same image; the page needs a reload to change the image.
 * Implement an android app as a frontend
 * Deploy the project on a server to see it online.
 * Write unit tests
-* About the UI/UX design, I really really would like to say that with more time i would have implemented a better design, but that is not true, that is not really my strong.
+* About the UI/UX design, I really really would like to say that with more time I would have implemented a better design, but that is not true, that is not really my strong.